rahul-tar/technical-documentation/technical-documentation.md

 ## Post bidding phase

-When a round ends, the buyer is given 2 minutes to decide how to allocate their purchased goods into cakes and pancakes, possibly with additional flavorings.
+When a round ends, the human buyer is given 2 minutes to decide how to allocate their purchased goods into cakes and pancakes, possibly with additional flavorings.
 They must be able to make an integer number of cakes or pancake batches; extra leftover ingredients that are not enough to make another cake or pancake batch will be worth nothing.
 For example, if the human has enough to bake 3 cakes with one egg left over, that one egg would be worth nothing.
 The buyer assistant tool provides a calculator that helps the buyer determine the overall value of any given allocation.
 When the buyer is ready, they press the &quot;Submit Allocation&quot; button.

-Once the buyer submits their allocation, the seller utilities and the buyer utility are computed for that round, and added to each player&#39;s tournament totals.
+Once the human buyer submits their allocation, the seller agent&#39;s utilities and the human buyer&#39;s utility are computed for that round, and added to each player&#39;s tournament totals.

 ### 4. Building and Testing Your Own HUMAINE Agent